Which place is cheaper, Kotor or Cadiz?

 When we compare the travel costs of actual travelers between Cadiz and Kotor, we can see that Cadiz is more expensive.
 And not only is Kotor much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Kotor would let you spend less money overall.
 Or, you could decide to spend more money in Kotor and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Cadiz would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Cadiz than you might in Kotor.

-Cadiz is bigger, and its population is about 24.7 times larger than the population of Kotor.
-When comparing the population of Cadiz vs. Kotor, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Cadiz has a larger population, and is about 20 times larger than the population of Kotor.
+When comparing the sizes of Cadiz and Kotor, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.